TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

    Start of Crowdin integration for an extension

-A modal will open and will allow you to to select the proper repository.
+A modal will open, allowing you to select the correct repository.

 Select branches
 ---------------